durgeshgiri123/Chat-App/README.md

 ## 🏁 Getting Started <a name = "getting_started"> Chat Application </a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.
+Also used chat Engine Website for creating the API.

 ### Prerequisites
 Basic understanding of HTML, CSS, and JavaScript: You should have a good understanding of HTML, CSS, and JavaScript as React is based on these technologies.